awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerWinAuth.md

 Amazon RDS uses Mixed Mode for Windows Authentication\.
 This approach means that the *master user *\(the name and password used to create your SQL Server DB instance\) uses SQL Authentication\.
 Because the master user account is a privileged credential, you should restrict access to this account\.

 To get Windows Authentication using an on\-premises or self\-hosted Microsoft Active Directory, you need to create a forest trust\.
+The trust can be one\-way or two\-way\.
 For more information on setting up forest trusts using AWS Directory Service, see [When to Create a Trust Relationship](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_setup_trust.html)\.

 To set up Windows authentication for a SQL Server DB instance, do the following steps \(explained in greater detail in this section\):